-Jordan Henderson has been named as the Football Writers’ Association Footballer of the Year following a fine individual season for the Liverpool captain, the midfielder recognised for an outstanding campaign in which he led the Reds to a first league title in three decades.
+Mohamed Salah has been named as the Football Writers’ Association Footballer of the Year following a fine individual season for the Liverpool forward, with the Egyptian international leading the Premier League for both goals and assists.

 Gareth Bale – Tottenham (2012/13)

-Winner of the PFA Player of the Year award two seasons prior, Gareth Bale elevated his game to new heights during a sensational 2012/13, cementing his position as the most exciting talent in the Premier League.
+Winner of the PFA Player of the Year award two seasons prior, Gareth Bale elevated his game to new heights during a sensational 2012/13 to cement his position as the most exciting talent in the Premier League.

 The Tottenham winger was simply irrepressible in one of the Premier League’s great individual campaigns, combining blistering pace with a penchant for the spectacular, scoring 21 league goals including many stunning efforts from distance.